godot-escoria/escoria-demo-game/docs/api/ESCMovable.md

 var last_dir: int
 ```

-Direction of the last position (TODO is that correct?)
+Player Direction used to reflect the movement to the new position

 ### last\_scale